khaled-11/job-finder-bot/README.md

 </ol>

+### Request OTN:

+You need to activate the one time notification for this page to use it.
+Go to page settings then "Advanced Messaging".
+Scroll down and find "One-Time Notification" and request.
+After you activate this features, this will send the "Notify Me" template to the users.

 ### Test on Messenger:

 To test the App on Messenger, fllw the link from the setup step.
 Open a conversation and test the bot for the intents.
 Go to Insights & Reminders and test the notifications.
 There is a function that will check if any users clicked notify me.
 If the function found OTN tokens, it will send a sample notification.
 You can get the token from the database or print it to the console.
 Yu can use it to send responses using the [Graph Explorer](https://developers.facebook.com/tools/explorer/) and test other things.